Xalalau/Zombie-Survival-v1.11-Fix/README.md

     * Fixed util.tobool() was updated to tobool()
     * Fixed GetConVarNumber() was updated to GetConvar() or to vars directly calling ConVar methods
     * Fixed WorldSound() was updated to EmitSound()
-    * Fixed renamed stopsounds to stopsound
+    * Fixed stopsounds command was updated to stopsound
+    * Fixed timer.IsTimer() was updated to timer.Exists()
 ```

 # (Very inaccurate but official) Changelog